Themandunord/game-of-git/README.md

 ### Container Orchestration

-To ensure development is snappy the only containers used locally are Prisma and Postgres, this has been setup with Docker Compose and some convenience functions.
+To ensure development is snappy the only containers used locally are Hasura and Postgres, this has been setup with Docker Compose and some convenience functions.

-To build and start the containers simply use `make up_data`, this is a convenience function to run `docker-compose -f docker-compose.data-only.yml up -d`.
+To build and start the containers simply use `make up`.
+(In the event that you need to explicitly build the containers `--build`, use `make up_build`.)

-(In the event that you need to explicitly build the containers `--build`, use `make up_build_data`.)
+To stop the containers run `make down`.
+If you need to destroy the mounted volumes suffix this command `make down_v`.

+### Hasura

+To develop the data layer appropriately the Hasura ecosystem is being embraced fully.
+Ensure that the Hasura console is running by executing `make hasura_console` and performing any database alterations using that exposed console.
+This will ensure that static migration files are created.

+#### Generate

+To generate the static Hasura Schema files, run `make hasura_generate`.

+#### Migrate

+To run the Hasura migrations, run `make hasura_migrate`.

-#### Prisma
+#### Seed

-Prisma has some commands that need to be run, and we have convenient Makefile commands to run them from the root with ease!

-- `make prisma_deploy` - this will execute `prisma deploy` to deploy the Prisma schema to the Postgres database and generate the TypeScript schema files.
-- `make prisma_seed` - this seeds the Prisma database, presently it just seeds a user.
-- `make prisma_reset` - this will run `prisma reset`, it requires user confirmation as it _will_ nuke the entire database back to it's original state.

-(If you ever want to interact with prisma directly, simply navigate to the `prisma/` directory.)
+Sadly Hasura doesn't expose well controlled seed mechanisms, so a home-rolled one had to be made.

+To run the dev seeders, execute `make hasura_seed`.

 ### Running Services

-The entire stack is TypeScript (❤️), the back end is using the NestJs framework and the front end is using Vue.
+The entire stack is TypeScript ❤️, the back end is using the NestJs framework and the front end is using React with React Hooks.

 #### The Back End, NestJs

 NestJs, out of the box, comes with clear npm scripts.
 So they will not all be listed here.

-- `/services/git-service` is deprecatedd, being migratedt o `nest-app`.

-The `services/git-service/` directory contains the NestJs App, run `yarn` to install the dependencies the `yarn start:dev` to begin serving the NestJs App at `localhost:3000` with live file watching.
+The `./nest-app/` directory contains the NestJs App, run `yarn` to install the dependencies the `yarn start:dev` to begin serving the NestJs App at `localhost:3000` with live file watching.

+Run `yarn test` in order to execute the test suite.

-#### The Front End, Vue
+#### The Front End, React

-The Vue App has been scaffolded using the Vue CLI, so devleopment is a breeze.
-Simply run `yarn serve` in the `services/webapp-service/` directory and the Vue app will compile and serve at `localhost:8080` with live file watching.
+The React App was created using CreateReactApp and follows standard React/TS Best Practices.

+To get the ront end dev environment, run `yarn start` in the `react-app` directory.

+The components are being developed using Cosmos, to start the cosmos server run `yarn cosmos` to see the component library being served @ `localhost:5000`.

+Run `yarn test` in order to execute the yarn test suite.

 ## Setup